Working with ugropy

 [13]:

-If you are an experienced user of UNIFAC-like models, you may notice that the only “correct” solutions is the first one.
+If you are an experienced user of UNIFAC-like models, you may notice that the only “correct” solution is the first one.
 All ugropy

 models have the capacity to also search for non-optimal solutions.